stupidpupil/parochial/README.md

 # parochial

-A R package to make it easier to do travel time analyses in bits of Britain.
+A R package to make it easier to get started with travel time analyses in bits of Britain.

 ## Features and Anti-Features